awsdocs/amazon-rds-user-guide/doc_source/USER_MySQL.Replication.ReadReplicas.md

 ## Troubleshooting a MySQL read replica problem<a name="USER_ReadRepl.Troubleshooting"></a>

 For MySQL DB instances, in some cases read replicas present replication errors or data inconsistencies between the read replica and its source DB instance\.
 This problem occurs when some binary log \(binlog\) events or InnoDB redo logs aren't flushed during a failure of the read replica or the source DB instance\.
 In these cases, manually delete and recreate the read replicas\.
-You can reduce the chance of this happening by setting the following dynamic variable values: `sync_binlog=1`, `innodb_flush_log_at_trx_commit=1`, and `innodb_support_xa=1`\.
+You can reduce the chance of this happening by setting the following parameter values: `sync_binlog=1` and `innodb_flush_log_at_trx_commit=1`\.
 These settings might reduce performance, so test their impact before implementing the changes in a production environment\.
 For MySQL 5\.5, `sync_binlog` defaults to `0`, but in MySQL 5\.6 and later, problems are less likely to occur because these parameters are all set to the recommended values by default\.

 The replication technologies for MySQL are asynchronous\.
 Because they are asynchronous, occasional `BinLogDiskUsage` increases on the source DB instance and `ReplicaLag` on the read replica are to be expected\.
 For example, a high volume of write operations to the source DB instance can occur in parallel\.
 In contrast, write operations to the read replica are serialized using a single I/O thread, which can lead to a lag between the source instance and read replica\.
 For more information about read\-only replicas in the MySQL documentation, see [Replication implementation details](https://dev.mysql.com/doc/refman/8.0/en/replication-implementation-details.html)\.